 - Train times from Khajuraho Railway Station (KURJ) to Varanasi Junction Railway Station (BSB).

-Use the Search Form below to buy your train tickets from Khajuraho to Varanasi.
+Use the Search Box below to buy your train tickets from Khajuraho to Varanasi.

 Location of Khajuraho Railway Station